 After the first occurrence, your body will be triggered to manufacture antibodies to deal with cold sore outbreaks.
 Some people, fortunately, may never have another cold sore, while others may have recurring outbreaks following the first occurrence.

 Cold sores are highly contagious.
 Cold sores can spread through kissing, sharing of utensils, towels, razors, and even lip balm.
 Protect yourself and others (if you have the virus) by not spreading the virus when you have an outbreak.

 The most critical aspect of controlling the spread of cold sores is ensuring that you do not touch the affected area often.
 Thoroughly washing your hands can help prevent the virus from spreading to other areas of your body or to others.

 Unfortunately, there is no cure for cold sores, and they can flare up at the most inopportune times.
 Once you have the virus, it stays in your body.
 However, it is possible to treat the uncomfortable symptoms of cold sores to keep the condition under control.

 At Schweiger Dermatology Group, we offer several treatment options to soothe symptoms stemming from the herpes simplex virus—either HSV-1 or HSV-2.
 We have a variety of ways to treat such outbreaks, both topically and orally.
 One of our board-certified dermatology providers will review your case and determine the best course of action for treating your cold sores.

 - Topical creams to apply directly on the sores

 - Intravenous medicines if you have a severe case

-Same-Day Cold Sore Treatment Near You in NY, NJ, PA, and CT
+Same-Day Cold Sore Treatment Near You in NY, NJ, PA, CT and FL